Pesonet1/qgis_plugin_base/README.md

 ### Linting (vscode)

+Project has pylint configuration file `.pylintrc`.
+This file contains rules that are used to detect informalities inside python code.

 To generate empty .pylintrc configuration file run (this project already includes this):

 `pylint --generate-rcfile | Out-File -Encoding utf8 .pylintrc`

-Project has pylint configuration file `.pylintrc`.

-In order to use pylint, install it for the Python interpreter that is set to be used in the project folder.
+In order to use pylint, install it for the used Python interpreter.

 1. Check Python interpreter `CTRL + SHIFT + P -> Python: Select Interpreter`
 2. Install pylint to selected interpreter -> `pip install pylint`